TraceLD/ds4windows-fix/README.md

 # ds4windows-fix

 **This is a simple Batchfile script and doesn't require PowerShell.
-PowerShell is only required for the automated installator.
+PowerShell is only required for the automated installer.
 Feel free to install the fix manually.**

 Fix an annoying bug with DS4Windows where the controller disables itself with this one-click script